Alleged head of international blood doping ring begins trial | Sports-Games

 Alleged head of international blood doping ring begins trial

 The trial of a German doctor and four others accused of being at the center of an international blood doping ring began in Munich on Wednesday.
-Mark Schmidt and one of his alleged accomplices have been in custody for more than 18 months following police raids in the central German city of Erfurt and at the Nordic skiing world championships in Innsbruck and Seefeld, Austria in February 2019 as part of the Operation Aderlass criminal investigation.
+Mark Schmidt has been in custody for more than 18 months following police raids in the central German city of Erfurt and at the Nordic skiing world championships in Innsbruck and Seefeld, Austria in February 2019 as part of the Operation Aderlass criminal investigation.
 Blood bags were reportedly seized in the raids.

 Schmidt is accused of being the mastermind behind a doping ring that was in operation since 2011.
-At least 23 athletes allegedly availed of his services.
+At least 23 athletes allegedly availed of his services, including participants in the 2018 Winter Olympics.
+Altogether some 50 people in Germany and Austria were investigated.
+Schmidt is accused of violating drug and doping laws in nearly 150 cases, while he also faces a charge of causing dangerous bodily harm.
 “The accusation is about the commercial and gang-like use of prohibited doping substances, and is directed against this doctor and small group of people who are said to have helped him over a longer period of time, namely since 2011, to teach so-called blood doping to athletes, especially in cycling and winter sports,” chief prosecutor Anne Leiding said.

 Schmidt, who had his medical practice in Erfurt, worked for the Gerolsteiner cycling team around the time Austrian rider Bernhard Kohl was stripped of third place at the 2008 Tour de France for doping.
 Former professional cyclists Alessandro Petacchi and Danilo Hondo are the highest-profile athletes involved in the investigation.
 Hondo told German broadcaster ARD in 2019 that he had been a client of Schmidt's.